baranovart/sony_careers_scraper_analyzer/README.txt

 Saves job descriptions in text files.

 Compares a resume against job descriptions for relevance scoring.
 Create keywords.txt as a comma separated list of keywords.
-Sample promt for keyword generation provided in sample keywords.txt file
-Create .txt version of your resume
+One keyword per line, no comas. ß Create .txt version of your resume

 Requirements